gbdev/pandocs/src/Interrupts.md

 CPU when it executes an interrupt.

 The effect of `ei` is delayed by one instruction.
-This means that `ei` followed immediately by DI does not allow any interrupts between them.
+This means that `ei` followed immediately by `di` does not allow any interrupts between them.
 This interacts with the [`halt` bug](<#halt bug>) in an interesting way.

 ## FFFF - IE - Interrupt Enable (R/W)